OUR GUIDE TO BIRTHSTONES

 October

-birthstone is Opal.
-Opal is one of the most beautiful and precious gemstones there is.
-Did you know Opal is made up of water and silica (the main component in glass).
-It is one of only six types of precious gemstones found in the earth, sharing prestigious company with Diamonds, Rubies, Sapphires, Emeralds, and Pearls.
-Occurring in most varieties of rock, the vast majority of opals are mined in Australia (about 95%), with other Opal’s are found in United States, Mexico, Peru and Brazil!
+Opal is one of the most beautiful and precious gemstones there is, made up of water and silica (the main component in glass).
+Occurring in most varieties of rock, the vast majority of opals are mined in Australia (about 95%), with other Opals found in United States, Mexico, Peru and Brazil.

 The value of each individual Opal differs greatly depending on the unique qualities of the Opal.
 There are many determining factors, including body tone, play of colour, colours present, brilliance, pattern, and size.